Beyond the optics

 Nor is the appeal made by secular leaders to the minority communities to see themselves as equal citizens any less problematic.
 Unless they are being treated as equals, no amount of self-convincing on the part of the minorities will alter the status quo.
 For a long time, with a dwindling minority population and a state-endorsed official religion in place, Bangladesh has not been in a position to guarantee equality to its minorities.
 This message to them to live as equals thus rings hollow and only signals that both those in positions of power and those seeking power are shirking their responsibilities.

 But suppose that in a post-authoritarian democratic Bangladesh, religious minorities are allowed to live as equals.
 What would that look like?
 To begin with, they will assume the primary responsibility of defending their homes and religious establishments should the law enforcement agencies go missing.
 This means that we will not see a repeat of the events of August 5th evening, even if they make for good optics.
-And there is no reason to believe that these minorities cannot defend themselves against an even tinnier minority of extremists, for most Bangladeshi Muslims are nothing but peace-loving citizens who bore their non-Muslim compatriots no ill will.
+And there is no reason to believe that these minorities cannot defend themselves against an even tinnier minority of extremists, for most Bangladeshi Muslims are nothing but peace-loving citizens who bear their non-Muslim compatriots no ill will.

 This would also mean that these minorities will no longer have any truck with the soi-disant minority leaders who, while claiming to represent them, secretly serve the interests of ousted demagogues and their foreign patrons.
 Communal slogans such as Jai Shree Ram will no longer be heard at protest rallies, nor will these rallies provide safe refuge to members of the previous regime.
 For all this to happen, we will also need to forge transnational solidarity across the length and breadth of the subcontinent, where people of all faiths will join hands and resist the scourge of communalism that knows no borders and has for long warped our social and moral fabrics.
 Easier said than done, but what other choice do we have?●